 Thanks for stopping by — I’m so glad you’re here!

-Not only will I show you exactly how to make the modified daisy granny square, but soon I’ll share a free pillow pattern you can make with your daisy squares!
+Follow along to learn how to make the modified daisy granny square, and soon I’ll share a free pillow pattern you can make with your daisy squares!
 [Update: head here for the daisy pillow pattern!]

 Disclaimer: Please note that some of the links contained in this post are affiliate links.
 If you make a purchase through one of the links, you will pay the same prices as always, but You Should Craft will receive a small commission that helps to keep the site up and running.